SemionV/doryn/devlog.md

   * Setup pipeline for build and tests on windows
   * Setup pipeline for releases
   * Deploy assembled packages to some network storage

+**02.11.24**
+* Task done: Move engine to a static shared library
+* Task done: Switch from dynamic library to static(cmake setup and library embedding in the source code(factory))

 **29.10.24**
 * Task done: Flatten controller pipeline: store entities in a sorted flat array